Facebook Acquires 'Lone Echo' VR Developer Ready at Dawn Studios

 The terms of the acquisition deal were not publicly disclosed, though Facebook says that they are bringing the entire team from Ready at Dawn onboard.
 The studio will continue to remain independently operated out of their Irvine, California and Portland, Oregon offices under Oculus Studios, and will focus on creating “memorable, immersive, and innovative VR content for gamers around the world.”

 Facebook notably did not give any updates on the status of Ready at Dawn’s next highly-anticipated VR title, Lone Echo II, which is currently still in development.
-The game originally was scheduled to launch in 2019, but has seen several delays, most recently due to Coronavirus, which has pushed the release date into sometime later this year.
+The game originally was scheduled to launch in 2019, but has seen several delays, most recently due to Coronavirus, which has pushed the release date to sometime later this year.

 Ready at Dawn now joins a growing portfolio of developer studios Facebook has acquired for Oculus over the years.
 This past February, the company acquired Sanzaru games, which made Asgard’s Wrath.
 They also purchased Beat Games, the developers behind one of the most popular VR-rhythm games to date, Beat Saber.